narendraSyngenta/stub-springboot-cropwise_smallholder-base/README.md

           └─ **[method name]-Body** (when you need to validate the payload structure) <br>

 Feel free to propose conventions for unforeseen cases or to update existing ones.

+---

+This line was added to test "build on PR" feature of CircleCI